 Although such events might cause you stress or mental anguish, they’re normal in most job settings.
 You may not file a claim based on one of these events unless it occurs in an unusual or extraordinary way.

-If, on the other hand, your stress or anguish is caused by a physical injury or non-standard conditions of employment, you might stand a better chance of collecting benefits.
+If, on the other hand, your stress or anguish is caused by a physical injury or non-standard conditions of employment, you might stand an improved chance of collecting benefits.
 Some examples of potentially successful claims are:

 A serious physical injury or disability leads to diagnosed clinical depression, anxiety, or PTSD.
 If your employer tries to deny the causal connection, it must be documented by your physician, another authorized physician, or an authorized psychologist or psychiatrist.